sgmoffatt/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-2

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+The pipeline had the most diffulty with the following in order of impact:

+1).
+Dark pixels with high saturation values (included - false positive) and white pixels with low saturation (excluded - false negative).
+Was able to correct for it, building two edge cases into the s_channel algorithm.
+1).
+If lightness >200 in any pixel, then it is included with a 'bitwise_or()' operation.
+2).
+If saturation threshold is met and the lightness is less than 50, then ignore that pixel through a 'bitwise_and()' operation.

+2).
+Points used for the perspective transform.
+The points I measured for the transform seemed to be more accurate then what was included in the sample write-up, but it seemed to distort the lines in a way that wasn't consistent with curvature.
+I ended up using the points in the sample write-up.

+3).
+The integration of the line polynomial with the y range into a one-dimensional array of coordinates, I found quite difficult with stacking and transposing.
+This wasn't introduced in the curriculum, but I eventually figure it out.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Identify potential shortcomings with your current pipeline, i.e. where will your pipeline likely fail?

 Potential shortcomings include (would be what would happen when):

+1).
+From the challenge video example, a crisp shadow from the median introduces a separate consistent line formation.
+In this situation a decision needs to be made about which line is actually a lane line and should involve both improved thresholding and multiple lane curves that can be evaluated for symmetry.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to your pipeline, i.e. what could you do to make it more robust?

 Possible improvements include:

 1).
-It's super awkward to process hough lines in pol
+See 2.1.
+2).
+I didn't include the Search from Prior technique from earlier that may help to stabilize outliers revealed in the challenge problem.